 Be aware that the Turkmen visa is date-specific, meaning it has fixed start and expiry dates.
 You cannot enter Turkmenistan before the start date or leave after the expiry date, but you can enter after the start date and leave before the expiry date.

 Turkmenistan transit visa

-The Turkmenistan transit visa is issued for 3-5 days (not in 3-5 days!).
-How many days you get is essentially up to the whims of the official granting the visa.
-Not so long ago, cycle tourists traveling to Turkmenistan reported getting the 7-day transit visa, but this option has evaporated.
+The Turkmenistan transit visa is issued for 3-7 days.
+How many days you get is essentially up to the whims of the official granting the visa, but 5 days is standard.
+7 days is rarely given.
+We have had positive reports since 2016 of Tehran and Aktau embassies.

 The transit visa has a set start and expiry date, so it is essential to be ready to enter the country when the visa starts.
-The cost is around 55$.
+The cost is around 55$ (155$ for Russians).
 Note also that you need to enter your entry and exit points on the visa application form.
 When you get back your passport, check which entry/exit point you got, it might be different from what you asked for.
 Don’t enter or exit from a different border crossing than the one stated on your visa, it will not be fun!

 Turkmenistan tourist visa

 Getting a Turkmenistan tourist visa ìs expensive.
-You need to make a booking for a tour through a tourist agency.
-Prices range from 120 to 250 USD per day, including, guide, driver, accommodation and food.
+You need to make a booking for a tour through a tour company.
+Prices range from 120 to 250 USD per day, including guide, driver, accommodation and food.
 However, you can cut your costs considerably by sharing with other people or going on a group tour.
 Perhaps the tour operator will let you do your own thing in Ashgabat without a guide, within limits (there are plenty of cameras and secret police, they know what you are doing).
 On a tour, you cannot go without a guide outside of Ashgabat (it would no longer be a tour).

 Turkmenistan visa on arrival